 Those with 3A hair types should consider using these products to maintain their curls:

-Hair loss can affect everyone, regardless of their hair type.
+Hair loss can affect everyone, regardless of their natural hair type.
 Currently, no studies have established whether hair loss is more or less likely to affect people with curly hair .

 However curly hair is more prone to breakage due to the twists and angles in the hair shaft .
 Breakage can lead to hair thinning that looks similar to hair loss.